 Imelda Mudekunye-Mahaka is the Country Coordinator of Pangaea's operations in Zimbabwe, including management of the newly established Pangaea Zimbabwe AIDS Trust office.
 Imelda supports the implementation of Pangaea programs, as well as serves as Director of the SHAZ!
 Project, a study that has been working with adolescent girls to address structural factors that put them at risk for HIV through economic empowerment and HIV/AIDS life skills education and integrated social support.
 Imelda‘s first degree is Social work and she is currently studying for a Masters in Development Studies.

-Laura Ruiz is the Staff Accountant bringing extensive experience in nonprofit management, accounting and finance.
+Laura Ruiz is the Senior Accountant bringing extensive experience in nonprofit management, accounting and finance.
 Prior to Pangaea, she worked in the Philanthropic Services Division at the Tides Foundation in San Francisco.
 For many years she also managed La Peña Cultural Center in Berkeley, where she served as the organization’s Financial Director and Visual Arts Curator.

 Nikki Smith oversees office management and administrative services for Pangaea Global AIDS Foundation.
 Nikki also serves as the Executive Assistant to the CEO, as well as general support to all of Pangaea's program managers.
 She has been with Pangaea since September 2011.